 By default, newly created EIPs are allocated at random.
-However, if you release EIPs too frequently, the released addresses are likely to be re-allocated to your EIP quota rather than new EIPs.
+However, if you release EIPs too frequently, you are likely to be re-allocated with the released EIPs rather than new ones.

-Why are fees still incurred after I have deleted the EIP?
+Why are fees still incurred after I have released a pay-as-you-go EIP?

-If you delete an EIP that is billed according to traffic usage at 10:30, you will receive a bill for the time between the hour of 10:00 to 11:00.
+After you release a pay-by-traffic EIP instance at 10:30, you will receive a bill for traffic usage of the EIP instance between the hours of 10:00 and 11:00.

-Are there benefits to set a peak bandwidth for a Pay-As-You-Go EIP that is billed based on traffic?
+Why shall I set a peak bandwidth for a pay-as-you-go EIP that incurs fees on a pay-by-traffic basis?

-For a Pay-As-You-Go EIP that is billed based on traffic, we recommend that you set a peak bandwidth value to avoid incurring excessive charges related to outbound traffic.
+For a pay-as-you-go EIP that incurs fees on a pay-by-traffic basis, we recommend that you set a peak bandwidth value to avoid incurring excessive charges related to outbound traffic.

 How many EIPs can I create under one account?

 You can create up to 20 EIPs under one account.
-If you require an increase to your quota, you can open a ticket for this request.
+If you need more EIPs, apply for a quota increase.
+For more information, see Manage quotas.

-Can I associate an EIP with multiple cloud resources at the same time?
+Can I associate an EIP with multiple cloud resources?